Application of Bayesian statistics to the sector of decay constants in three-flavour ChPT: Results

 \subsection{Higher order remainders}

-Next, we can use RQCD21 (\ref{RQCD21}), EGMS15 (\ref{EGMS15}) and EF05 (\ref{EF05}) as alternative inputs and employ the Bayesian statistical approach to extract information about the remainders.
+Next, given the weak dependence of (\ref{Feta_eq}) on $Y$, we can use RQCD21 (\ref{RQCD21}), EGMS15 (\ref{EGMS15}) and EF05 (\ref{EF05}) as alternative inputs for $F_\eta$ and employ the Bayesian statistical approach to extract information about the remainders.
 A contour plot with confidence levels can be found in Figure \ref{Fig_delta}, which leads to